Group Leader: Neil Dixon

 Neil Dixon originally studied as a Medicinal Chemist and then went on study small molecule-membrane protein interactions during his PhD using a range of biochemical and biophysical techniques.
 He then trained in Chemical and Synthetic Biology at the University of Manchester.
 He currently holds a BBSRC David Phillips Fellowship in Synthetic Biology based at the Manchester Institute of Biotechnology (MIB).
 He is interested in applying molecular based approaches to both understand and harness the power of biological systems.

-I am currently working as postdoctoral research associate in the lab of Dr Neil Dixon.
+I am a research fellow in the lab of Dr Neil Dixon.
 I obtained my PhD in Industrial Biotechnology at the University of Naples in Italy.
 After that, I gained extensive experience in the fields of biochemistry, structural, molecular and cell biology working as a postdoctoral research associate at Emory University (US), at the University of Oxford (UK), and then at the Manchester Cancer Research Centre (formerly CRUK Paterson Institute).
 I then moved to the MIB to apply my experience in gene expression control in the context of synthetic biology working to develop and characterise novel bacterial protein production system with improved attributes.
 My current research is focused on engineering bacterial stress response pathways to enhance host protein expression and secretion capabilities.

 Dr Jayender Shankar PDRA – Novartis Speke